wp-plugins/ik-facebook/readme.txt

 * Adding your Facebook Feed as a Widget to your Sidebar or Footer
 * Styling a Custom Facebook Feed
 * Adding a Facebook Like Button to your website, anywhere!
-* Quality Documentation doesn’t leave you hanging!
+* Quality Documentation doesn't leave you hanging!

 The IK Facebook Plugin includes options to set the Title of the custom Facebook Feed Widget, whether or not to show the Like Button above the custom Facebook Feed Widget, and whether or not to show the Profile Picture.
 The IK Facebook Plugin supports both the Light and Dark color schemes for the Like Button widget.